Rohan Bopanna: 2003: 1st Challenger Series Title

-2004–2005: More Futures Titles and Struggle with Injuries
+2004–05: More Futures Titles and Struggle with Injuries

 Bopanna was out for 8 weeks due to a bicep injury which made him miss 2004 Chennai Open and Davis Cup tie against New Zealand.
 He started off the season at India F1A Futures where he lost to Alexey Kedryuk in straight sets and in doubles he was 3rd seed with Vijay Kannan but they lost to Rupesh Roy and Divij Sharan.
 He won the Kuwait F1 Futures tournament with Mustafa Ghouse.
-In the singles, he reached semi-finals where he lost to the top seed and eventual winner Filip Prpic in straight sets.
+In singles, he reached semifinals where he lost to the top seed and eventual winner Filip Prpic in straight sets.
 Before an early end to the season he lastly played at São Paulo Challenger 2 where qualified for main draw after beating Brazilians Alexandre Bonatto, Frederico Casaro and Eduardo Bohrer respectively in straight sets.
-He again defeated a Brazilian Marcos Daniel in 1st round but he retired in 2nd round match after losing the first set 4–6.
+He again defeated a Brazilian Marcos Daniel in 1st round but he retired in 2nd round match after losing the first set.
 In doubles he had a first round exit with Mustafa Ghouse.